-14.13.9 Arabic typographic rules: arabic_typo_rules.txt
+15.13.9 Arabic typographic rules: arabic_typo_rules.txt

-For Arabic, dictionary lookups can be parameterized with a file that describes whether some typographic variations are allowed or not.
-This file is made of lines like the following:
+For Arabic, dictionary lookups can be parameterized with a configuration file named Arabic/arabic_ty which allows for some typographic variations (Section 3.8.5).
+This file contains lines like the following:

-'''

 fatha omission=YES

-'''

-where fatha omission is the name of the rule.
-For a complete description of all the available rules, you have to consult the Arabic.h file in the program sources.
+where fatha omission is the name of a predefined rule.
+All the available rules are described in the Arabic.h file in the program sources.

-14.13.10 Offsets file of difference
+15.13.10 Offsets file of difference

-Offsets file of difference are write by Unxmlize(13.50), read by Tokenize(13.43), read and write by DumpOffsets(13.13), Normalize(13.29), Fst2Txt(13.21), Tokenize(13.43), Concord(13.9) and GrfTest.
+Offsets file of difference are write by Unxmlize(14.50), read by Tokenize(14.43), read and write by DumpOffsets(14.13), Normalize(14.29), Fst2Txt(14.21), Tokenize(14.43), Concord(14.9) and GrfTest.
 These files contain line with 4 integers A B C D. Each line mean there is a text modification: The text at position [A;B[before applying modiffication is replaced by text at position [C;D[after computing, A, B, C and D are offsets (in characters) into text files.